-If you’re like most homeowners in Red Hook, your home is your most valuable asset, and should be protected as such.
+If you’re like most homeowners in Kingston, your home is your most valuable asset, and should be protected as such.
 When your home is damaged or destroyed, you need your claim settled by an insurance company that understands the importance of the place you call home.

 Freese Agency can help you find the best homeowners insurance that will best meet your needs and provide the most valuable combination of tailored coverage, quality service and competitive pricing.

 Note: if you are looking for homeowners insurance for a rental property, or home that is un-occupied, you cannot use traditional homeowners insurance.
 You need a “specialty dwelling” policy which we can also help you with.